stanford-oval/genienlp/genienlp/paraphrase/README.md

 If `--skip_heuristics` is set, inputs will be fed into the model without any changes.

-Set `is_cased` if the paraprhasing model you are using is case-sensitive.
+Set `--is_cased` if the paraprhasing model you are using is case-sensitive.

 These arguments specify the hyperparameters of the decoding algorithm.
 `--temperature`, `--top_k`, `--top_p` and `--repetition_penalty` change the token distribution that the decoding algorithm samples from. `--temperature=0` is equivalent to greedy decoding. `--repetition_penalty` reduces the probability of tokens that have already been seen in the full model output (includes model inputs as well).